Originate/monorepo-bazel-poc/java/README.md

 ### Change

-- change the `com.acme.shared.Hello` method to return "Hello world"
+- change the `shared.Hello` method to return "Hello world"
 - see that it recompiles only this library

 Bazel downloads the compilers it uses to compile and run source code as well as